Convergence of the Discrete Minimum Energy Path: Main results

-The following theorem is the main result of this paper, which states the convergence and convergence rate of the discrete MEP to the continuous one.
+The following theorem is the main result of this paper, stating the convergence rate of a sequence of discrete MEPs as $M \to \infty$.
 The proof of this theorem is given in Section~\ref{sec:dmep}.
 We not only consider the convergence of the path (under some discrete $C^1$-norm), but also the convergence of the approximate energy barrier.
 For a given path $\varphi\in\U$, its energy barrier can be written as